Renaissance (Beyoncé album)

-Renaissance (also referred to as Act I: Renaissance) is the seventh studio album by American singer and songwriter Beyoncé.
-Released on July 29, 2022, by Parkwood Entertainment and Columbia Records, Renaissance is the first installment of her trilogy project.
-Beam, Grace Jones, and Tems appear as guest vocalists on the album.
+Renaissance (stylized in all caps; also referred to as Act I: Renaissance) is the seventh studio album by American singer and songwriter Beyoncé.
+It was released on July 29, 2022, by Parkwood Entertainment and Columbia Records.
+The first installment of a planned trilogy of albums, Renaissance includes guest vocals from Beam, Grace Jones, and Tems.

 Beyoncé conceived and recorded Renaissance during the COVID-19 pandemic, intending to inspire joy and escapism in listeners after a period of collective isolation.
-Celebrating the club culture that served as a refuge for Black and queer communities, the album pays homage to the pioneers who shaped those spaces.
+The album celebrates the club culture that served as a refuge for Black and queer communities, and pays homage to the pioneers who shaped those spaces.
 Arranged like a continuous DJ mix, Renaissance incorporates post-1970s Black dance music styles—such as disco, house, funk—and pays homage to the overlooked contributions of the pioneers who shaped those genres.
-Its lyrical themes center on escapism, hedonism, confidence, and self-expression.
+Its lyrical themes are primarily centered on escapism, hedonism, confidence, and self-expression.

 The album was promoted with the Renaissance World Tour in 2023 and an accompanying concert film.
-Renaissance became Beyoncé's seventh consecutive album to debut at number one on the U.S. Billboard 200 chart, and has since been certified platinum.
-It also reached number one in Australia, Belgium, Canada, Denmark, France, Ireland, the Netherlands, New Zealand, Sweden, and the United Kingdom.
-Four singles supported the album: the lead single, "Break My Soul", which peaked atop the U.S. Billboard Hot 100; the second single, "Cuff It", which reached number six; and "America Has a Problem" and "Virgo's Groove".
+Renaissance topped the charts of eleven countries, including Australia, Canada, France, New Zealand, the United Kingdom, and the United States.
+In the lattermost country, it became Beyoncé's seventh consecutive album to debut at number one on the Billboard 200, and was certified two-times platinum by the Recording Industry Association of America.
+Four singles supported the album: the US Billboard Hot 100 number-one "Break My Soul"; "Cuff It", her longest-charting song on the Hot 100; the Europe-only single "Virgo's Groove"; and a remix of "America Has a Problem" featuring rapper Kendrick Lamar.

-Renaissance received critical acclaim for its eclectic yet cohesive sound, celebratory tone, and Beyoncé's vocals.
+On release, Renaissance received universal acclaim from music critics, who praised it for its eclectic yet cohesive sound, celebratory tone, and Beyoncé's vocals.
 It topped year-end lists from major outlets, including The New York Times, Los Angeles Times, and Rolling Stone; the lattermost later included it on its list of the "500 Greatest Albums of All Time".
-By winning four of its nine nominations at the 65th Annual Grammy Awards—including Best Dance/Electronic Album—Beyoncé became the most awarded individual in Grammy history.
+After winning four of her nine nominations at the 65th Annual Grammy Awards—including Best Dance/Electronic Album—Beyoncé became the most awarded individual in Grammy history.
 The second installment of the trilogy, Cowboy Carter, followed on March 29, 2024.

 Background and conception

-Creating this album allowed me a place to dream and to find escape during a scary time for the world.
-It allowed me to feel free and adventurous in a time when little else was moving.
-My intention was to create a safe place, a place without judgment.
-A place to be free of perfectionism and overthinking.
-A place to scream, release, feel freedom.